Post Traumatic Stress Disorder Claim: UK solicitor explains what you must experience in an accident before you can claim PTSD compensation

 For example, in the case of a road traffic accident you might be especially prone to severe PTSD whereas a passenger in the same accident might suffer no psychological injury.
 If a psychological expert verifies your injury – your post traumatic stress disorder claim would be quite substantial.

-To see a page I have written setting out how much a post traumatic stress disorder claim is worth click post traumatic stress claim amounts
+To see full details of how much a post traumatic stress disorder claim is worth see our article compensation amounts for PTSD.